 To learn more about the art of songwritng visit our article Songwriting Lyrics.

-When you listen to a good song melody, the first thing that gets stuck in your head, after you have listed to the track, is often the melody itself.
-We have all had that experience where we listened to a song and it couldn’t get out of our head and had that desire to to put that song on repeat.
+When you listen to a good song melody, the first thing that gets stuck in your head after listening to the track is often the melody itself.
+We have all had that experience where we listened to a song, couldn’t get it out of our head, and had that desire to play the song on repeat.
+So, how do you create a melody like this?

-To learn more about the songwriting melodies and the tips on how to come up with new melody ideas, click the following link about Songwriting: Melodies.
+To learn more about songwriting melodies and get tips on how to come up with new melody ideas, click the following link about Songwriting: Melodies.

 Lyrics don’t necessarily have to rhyme, but in most cases, rhyme is used.
 We’re going to look at a few different options.